 No vaccine is available to the general public to prevent adenoviruses.
 There is currently an adenovirus vaccine for U.S. military use only.
 A vaccine specific for adenovirus types 4 and 7 was approved by the U.S. Food and Drug Administration in March 2011, for use only in U.S. military personnel who may be at higher risk for infection from these two adenovirus types.
 For more information about the vaccine, see Adenovirus Vaccine Information Statement (VIS).

 Most people get adenovirus in the winter and early spring, though infections can happen any time of year.

 - Centers for Disease Control and Prevention (CDC): Adenoviruses Homepage

 - CDC: Adenovirus Fact Sheet

-- DHS: Wash Your Hands!, P-01710 (multiple languages): Flyer with instructions on how to properly wash hands.
+- Department of Health Services (DHS): Wash Your Hands!, P-01710 (multiple languages): Flyer with instructions on how to properly wash hands.

 - DHS: Is it the flu, a cold, or whooping cough?, P-02263: Flyer outlining the differences between the flu, a cold, and whooping cough.

 DHS: Respiratory Viruses, P-03082: An informative fact sheet explaining the similarities and differences between different respiratory viruses.